 General liability insurance (also referred to as business liability coverage) isn't required in Virginia but we recommend it for all business owners.
 Commercial general liability insurance is wonderful coverage because of how comprehensive it is compared to its cost.
 General liability insurance usually covers:

-- Third-party bodily injury: This portion of your general liability policy will pay for a customer's medical expenses if they're injured at your business.
+Third-party bodily injury: This portion of your general liability policy will pay for a customer's medical expenses if they're injured at your company.

-- Personal and advertising injury: This part of your business liability insurance will protect your business if you're accused of things like libel, slander, or copyright infringement.
+Personal and advertising injury: This part of your business liability insurance will protect your company if you're accused of things like libel, slander, or copyright infringement.
 Your insurance company will provide you with a legal defense and cover legal costs if you're sued.

 Commercial Property Insurance